M. S. Swaminathan: India

-He returned to India in early 1954.
-There were no jobs in his specialisation and it was only three months later that he got the opportunity through a former professor to work temporarily as an assistant botanist at Central Rice Research Institute in Cuttack.
+Swaminathan returned to India in early 1954.
+There were no jobs in his specialisation and it was only three months later that he received an opportunity through a former professor to work temporarily as an assistant botanist at Central Rice Research Institute in Cuttack.
 At Cuttack, he was under an indica-japonica rice hybridisation program started by Krishnaswami Ramiah.
 This stint would go on to influence his future work with wheat.
 Half a year later he joined Indian Agricultural Research Institute (IARI) in New Delhi in October 1954 as an assistant cytogeneticist.
 Swaminathan was critical of India importing food grains when seventy percent of India was dependent on agriculture.
 Further drought and famine-like situations were developing in the country.

 Swaminathan and Norman Borlaug collaborated, with Borlaug touring India and sending supplies for a range of Mexican dwarf varieties of wheat, which were to be bred with Japanese varieties.
 Initial testing in an experimental plot showed good results.
 The crop was high-yield, good quality, and disease free.
-There was hesitation by farmers to adopt the new variety whose high-yields were unnerving.
-In 1964, following repeated requests by Swaminathan to demonstrate the new variety, he was given funding to plant small demonstrations plots.
+There was hesitation by farmers to adopt the new variety whose high yields were unnerving.
+In 1964, following repeated requests by Swaminathan to demonstrate the new variety, he was given funding to plant small demonstration plots.
 A total of 150 demonstration plots on 1 hectare were planted.
-The results were promising and the anxieties of the farmers reduced.
+The results were promising and the anxieties of the farmers were reduced.
 More modifications were made to the grain in the laboratory to better suit Indian conditions.
 The new wheat varieties were sown and in 1968 production went to 17 million tonnes, 5 million tonnes more than the last harvest.

 Just before receiving his Nobel Prize in 1970, Norman Borlaug wrote to Swaminathan:

 Notable contributions were made by Indian agronomists and geneticists such as Gurdev Khush and Dilbagh Singh Athwal.
 The Government of India declared India self-sufficient in food production in 1971.
-India and Swaminathan could now deal with other serious issues of access to food, hunger and nutrition.
+India and Swaminathan could now deal with other serious issues of access to food, hunger, and nutrition.
 He was with IARI between 1954 and 1972.